-Many of our rural stream beds are dry several months of the year which is why studies like this are important.
-Evaluating how a stream bed will convey flood waters during an event is critical to the safety of a community.
-Studies aim to ensure that as areas develop, structures are built in safe zones.
-They identify potential risks for how effectively a stream will convey flood waters and how the nearby structures like culverts, bridges and road crossings will support the flow of water.
-Studies identify where stream stabilization is necessary and ensure that the natural environment and wildlife habitat are preserved and protected.
+Many eastern rural stream beds are dry several months of the year which is why it's important to evaluate how a stream bed will convey flood waters during an event.
+Studies ensure that as areas develop, structures are built in safe zones.
+They also identify potential risks for how structures like culverts, bridges and road crossings will support the flow of water.
+Studies indicate where stream stabilization may be needed to protect natural environments and wildlife habitats.

-The purpose of the study is to complete a Master Drainage Plan that will be implemented as development occurs in the Wolf Creek watershed.
+The study concluded with the final Master Drainage Plan that will be implemented as development occurs in the Wolf Creek watershed.
 Currently, the watershed is primarily undeveloped and the MDP will be used to provide guidance for future construction as development occurs.
-The study will identify the 100-year floodplain and analyze flood-prone areas, drainage problems, stream stabilization and roadway crossing structures.
-The study also will assess degradation along the Creek and look for areas that may require bank stabilization.
-As part of the study, an environmental assessment will be performed to locate wetlands, riparian areas, and nesting sites.
+The study identified the 100-year floodplain and analyzed flood-prone areas, drainage problems, stream stabilization and roadway crossing structures.
+The study assessed degradation along the Creek and identifies areas that may require bank stabilization.
+An environmental assessment was performed to locate wetlands, riparian areas, and nesting sites.